-For more than 20 years, we have led the state of Illinois in providing students seeking Bachelor of Arts and Master of Arts in Teaching degrees with the skills to become effective and successful teachers.
+For more than 20 years, we have provided students seeking Bachelor of Arts and Master of Arts in Teaching degrees with the skills to become creative, effective and successful teachers.
 We view the arts as essential components of child development and as expansive tools to assess child learning.
 Our undergraduate program in Early Childhood education, and our available minors, help you unite your love of the arts with your dedication to teaching.

 For requirements and more information about these programs, visit the catalog.

 If you’re considering a career working with or for children and adolescents as a teaching artist, counselor, art therapist, media consultant, or author or illustrator of children’s books, the Education Minor can prepare you for these professions.
-This minor focuses on arts integration, a hallmark of the department’s Early Childhood Education program.
+This minor focuses on children’s development and arts integration, a hallmark of the department’s Early Childhood Education program.
 A hands-on, intensive practicum experience is available for qualified students.

 We’re happy you’re thinking of joining our creative community.
 We work hard to make our application process as simple and fast as possible, but should you run into any concerns, we're here to help at any time.